-By the time you leave the zoo, you're sure to be starving after walking so far.
-It's time, then, to discover one of the jewels of the Bronx borough; Little Italy.
+By the time we leave the zoo, we're sure to be starving after walking so far.
+It's time, then, to discover one of the gems of the Bronx borough; Little Italy.
 This neighborhood, formed by former Italian immigrants, has been reflected in many series and movies, and no wonder.

 Among its streets you can get lost but, above all, discover places with the best pasta in the city.
 Here I leave it to your choice, any place will be good to enjoy an authentic Italian bite.

-The Bronx district has had for years the reputation of being a place full of gangs and street life.
+The Bronx borough has had for years the reputation of being a place full of gangs and street life.
 However, today it is a safe neighborhood to visit and enjoy without problems.